 Gloss Door Cleaning Myths

-Bicarbonate of soda – It’s often hailed as a cure-all for stains and scuffs, but we recommend taking extreme care when using bicarbonate of soda on your gloss kitchen doors and surfaces if you feel you have to use it at all.
-The powder is slightly abrasive, so when you mix it with a little warm water to make a paste, do not scrub at all.
-Simply leave it in place overnight and very carefully wipe it off the next day.
+Bicarbonate of soda – It’s often hailed as a cure-all for stains and scuffs, but we recommend taking extreme care when using bicarbonate of soda on your gloss kitchen doors and surfaces, if you feel you have to use it at all.

-Bleach – Even if your surface looks pure white, or you have any white gloss cupboards do not bleach it.
+Bleach – Even if your surface looks pure white or you have any white gloss cupboards do not bleach it.
 Bleach is likely to discolour surfaces, leaving them blotchy, and may even eat away at mirror-shine finishes.
-It’s natural to want to keep your beautiful gloss doors looking their very best, but one mistake of this kind is likely to ruin them completely.

-Regular maintenance and a few wipes with a soft cloth dampened with a little warm water will be enough to get rid of the majority of marks and stains on your doors.
-Follow these steps, and your gloss kitchen will keep its shine and brand new look well into the future.
+Regular maintenance and a few wipes with a dry microfibre cloth (dampened with a little warm water) will be enough to get rid of the majority of marks and stains on the glossy surface of your doors.

 Tagged in: